jdcloudcom/en/documentation/Database-and-Cache-Service/Data-Transmission-Service/Introduction/Product-Overview.md

 **Supported Region**

-Now, only two regions are supported, i.e., "cn-north-1" and "cn-east-2".
+Now, only three regions are supported, i.e., "cn-north-1", "cn-south-1" and "cn-east-2".
 Later, more regions will be covered.